theo-gregersen/theo-gregersen.github.io/docs/research.markdown

 Sep-23 ... (ongoing)
 {: .fs-3 }

 (Collaboration with University of Michigan) With the UW Systems Lab and UW Security & Privacy Research Lab, I'm experimenting with workflows for detecting gate-level hardware aging in an open-source RISC-V CPU.
-More details to come...

 SystemVerilog, Verilog, Python, C++
 {: .text-grey-dk-000 .fs-3 }